PisiLinuxNew/service-manager/help/en/main_help.rst

 Service Manager
 ---------------

-**Service Manager** is the Pardus Project you can use to manage services's status and their start options.
+**Service Manager** is the Pisi Linux project you can use to manage services's status and their start options.
 A service's status may be running or stopped and its start option can be set as 'Run on startup' or not.
 If a service is running, it can serve something related to its job otherwise it is stopped and serves nothing.

 Listing And Searching Services